AnsgarKlein/x86-feature-check/README.md

 - x86-64-v3
 - x86-64-v4

 This script relies on `/proc/cpuinfo` and thus only works on Linux.
+Because type annotations are used Python 3.5 or newer is required.